adlnet/xAPI-Spec/xAPI-About.md

 __Profile__: A specific set of rules and documentation for implementing xAPI in a particular context.
 Profiles generally provide a particular vocabulary of terms, some created specifically for the profile, and some are referenced from other vocabularies.
 Sometimes a profile might provide multiple vocabularies for different situations, and sometimes someone might curate a vocabulary from multiple sources without creating a profile.
+Not to be confused with [Document Profile Resource](#def-document-profile).

 <a name="def-registration" ></a>